To Mark His Birthday, Here Ben’s Top 5 Johnny Cash Performances

-It’s been ten years since one of the most important musicians ever passed away.
+It's been over ten years since one of the most important musicians ever passed away.
 Johnny Cash died on September 12, 2003 four months after the passing of his wife of 35 years June Carter Cash.

 "Folsom Prison Blues" (1968)